shpetim007/AnalogSignalHandler/README.md

 # AnalogSignalHandler
 A simple yet powerful Analog Signal handler for Arduino ATMega2560.
-Should also work on many other
+Will also work on other Arduino boards, and ATMega microcontrollers.
-Could also be adapter to other micro controllers.
+Can also be adapted to other micro controllers.
+Let me know if you do!

 # Features
 Full signal manipulation: scaling, offset, gain.